diemol/frontend_testing/running-in-parallel/js-mocha-chai/README.md

 _For the complete status of the example_

-When multiple browsers are used, the project is wrapped in several Grunt tasks and then executed in parallel.
+When more than one browser is used, the project is wrapped in several Grunt tasks and then executed in parallel.